Neutron-antineutron oscillations from lattice QCD

 Because of symmetries and Eq.~\eqref{eqn:op_nnbar_chiral567}, only four separate nucleon matrix elements $\langle \bar{n} | Q_{1,2,3,5}|n\rangle$ need to be determined using lattice QCD methods.

 \textbf{\textit{Lattice QCD results --- }} For this calculation, we use an ensemble of QCD gauge field configurations on a $48^3\times96$ lattice generated with Iwasaki gauge action and $N_f=2+1$ flavors of dynamical M\"obius Domain Wall fermions with masses almost exactly at the physical point~\cite{Blum:2014tka}.
-The pion mass is $m_\pi=139.2\text{ MeV}$ and the lattice spacing is $a=0.1141(3)\text{ fm}$.
-With the physical lattice size $L\approx5.45\text{ fm}$, and $m_\pi L = 3.86$, finite volume effects on the matrix elements are expected to be $\lesssim 1\%$~\cite{Bijnens2017}.
+The pion mass is $m_\pi=139.2(4)\text{ MeV}$ and the lattice spacing is $a=0.1141(3)\text{ fm}$.
+With the physical lattice size $L\approx5.45\text{ fm}$, and $m_\pi L = 3.86$, finite volume effects on the matrix elements are estimated from chiral perturbation theory to be $\lesssim 1\%$~\cite{Bijnens2017}.
+Discretization effects are expected to be small because the meson decay constants $f_{\pi,K}$~\cite{Blum:2014tka}, the nucleon mass and dispersion~\cite{Syritsyn:2019vvt} on this ensemble are very close to physical.

-We calculate lattice correlation functions on 30 independent gauge field configurations separated by 40 MD steps using point-source quark propagators aided by AMA sampling~\cite{Shintani:2014vja} to reduce stochastic uncertainty.
+We calculate lattice correlation functions on 30 independent gauge field configurations separated by 40 MD steps using point-source quark propagators aided by all-mode-averaging (AMA) sampling~\cite{Shintani:2014vja} to reduce stochastic uncertainty.
 On each configuration, we compute 1 exact and 81 low-precision samples evenly distributed over the 4D volume.
 For the latter, quark propagators are computed with low-mode deflation and 250 iterations of the conjugate gradient algorithm.
 The propagators are contracted into intermediate baryon blocks~\cite{Doi:2012xd,Detmold:2012eu} representing (anti)neutron source or sink operators made of point and Gaussian-smeared quarks and denoted by $n^{J=P,S}$, respectively.
 These blocks are finally contracted into (anti)neutron two-point correlation functions of $P$ source and $J=P,S$ sink operators,

 as well as three-point correlation functions involving $J=S,P$ antineutron sources, neutron sinks, and six-antiquark operators $\bar{Q}_I$ that are obtained from $Q_I$ by charge conjugation and have identical matrix elements,